-Ecotricity are the trailblazing supplier that started the green energy movement.
-Founded by renewable energy maverick Dale Vince OBE in the mid-nineties, they were the world’s first renewable supplier and the UK's first vegan energy supplier.
-Now, they generate their own energy through various wind, solar and sea projects, are involved in numerous eco-initiatives and claim to be "Britain's greenest energy company".
+Ecotricity is the trailblazing supplier that started the green energy movement.
+Founded by renewable energy maverick Dale Vince OBE in the mid-nineties, it was the world’s first renewable supplier and the UK's first vegan energy supplier.
+Now, it generates its own energy through various wind, solar and sea projects, is involved in numerous eco-initiatives and claims to be "Britain's greenest energy company".

-In our independent Ecotricity review we delve into this environmentally-conscious company to help you decide if they’re worth making the switch to.
+In our independent Ecotricity review we delve into this environmentally-conscious company to help you decide if it's worth making the switch.

-Here at The Switch, we help British households to make the switch to one of the UK’s best green suppliers.
-To help you choose, here is our independent review of Ecotricity - Britain’s original green energy supplier.
+To help you decide whether to make the switch to one of the UK’s best green suppliers, here is our Ecotricity review:

 1. Customer Service

 To start with, let’s take a look at the quality of Ecotricity’s customer service.
-In our experience, we have found Ecotricity’s customer service reviews were historically very good, but in recent months there have been a slew of negative reviews.
-Current reviews however appear to be split down the middle, with customers claiming they are either excellent or pretty terrible, for a variety of reasons.
+Ecotricity reviews for customer services were historically very good, but recently there has been a slew of negative reviews.
+Current Ecotricity reviews appear to be split, with customers claiming they are either excellent or pretty terrible, for a variety of reasons.

-We have found some customers to be happy with the customer service with many praising the speed at which they solve their issues and the friendliness of the staff.
+We've found many customers to be happy with Ecotricity's customer service, praising the speed at which it solves issues and the friendliness of staff.

 However, there have also been negative reviews of late, with some customers with the opposite experience.
-Reviews from angry customers have emerged, with some waiting for weeks for their issues to be solved or smart meters to be installed for example.
+Reviews from angry customers have emerged, with some waiting for weeks for their issues to be solved or for smart meters to be installed, for example.

-Other complaints state the customer service phone lines have been very slow to answer, whilst some customers have claimed they were still being billed even after switching to another supplier.
-The most common complaint however appears to be regarding high prices and unexpectedly large or incorrect bills.
+Other complaints state the customer service phone lines have been very slow to answer, whilst some customers claim they're still being billed even after switching to another supplier.
+The most common complaint, however, appears to be regarding high prices and unexpectedly large or incorrect bills.

 Whilst many customers have been unhappy recently, Ecotricity’s customer support team typically respond quickly and appear sympathetic to these issues and appear to try to fix them as soon as possible.
 Of course though, there are inevitably some customers that do not get their issue resolved satisfactorily and vent their anger on review sites or social media.

-Overall then, Ecotricity’s customer service is a mixed bag.
-Whilst in many cases are happy with the service, there are just as many, if not more, negative reviews.
-So when it comes to customer service, there are certainly better suppliers than Ecotricity.
+Overall then, Ecotricity reviews for customer service are a mixed bag.
+Whilst in many cases customers are happy with the service, there are almost as many negative reviews.
+When it comes to customer service and complaints resolution, there are certainly better suppliers than Ecotricity.

 2. Tariffs & Prices

-Next up let’s take a look at their tariffs and pricing.
-Currently, Ecotricity offer just two simple tariffs - one for gas and one for electricity.
+Next up let’s take a look at Ecotricity tariff information and pricing.
+Currently, the provider offers just two simple tariffs - one for gas and one for electricity.

-Ecotricity’s offering of simple, variable tariffs is a great idea.
-It’s easier to understand and means that when the wholesale price of energy is low, Ecotricity’s prices are too.
+Ecotricity’s offer of simple, variable tariffs is a great idea.
+It’s easier to understand and means that when the wholesale price of energy is low, Ecotricity tariff prices can be too.
 It also means you’re not stuck on a fixed tariff that may end up costing more overall when wholesale prices are lower.

 3. Bills & Account Management